vaibhavsagar/duffer/presentation/presentation.md

 - Append-only object store and mutable ref store
 - Separating the immutable and the mutable?
 Sounds like this language I know...

+# More

+## What's next?

+- servant => type-safe web APIs
+- lens    => a better API

+## Ideas

+- A git-based project management system
+- Using git as the backend of an application

 # My experience with Haskell